sayusharma/of-business-proj/README.md

-Just run following commands to see the output:
+**Just run following commands to see the output:**
-1- npm install
+1. npm install
-2- npm run dev
+2. npm run dev